Kaoffie/cocoa-specs/README.md

 - "y" in myth: `PH*EUT`
 - "w" in crwth: `KRAO*UT`

 We will often find words that cannot be stroked by spelling, because the combination of letters used to represent the vowel is too rare to warrant a special chord.
 In this case, we stroke them phonetically, using the fallback column.
-If the fallback column is empty, then we take the rightmost vowel.
+For some of the vowels, we are required to take the rightmost vowel letter.
 Here are some examples of the fallback column in use:

 - "ie" in "friend": `TPREPBD`
 - "ue" in "conquer": `KOFRPBG/SWRER`